TaynanDuarte/nestjs-domain-driven-design-example/README.md

 # NestJs Domain Driven Design Example

-A simple Rest API using NestJS in order to apply some Domain Driven Design concepts
+A simple Rest API using NestJS in order to apply some Domain Driven Design concepts.

-### End Points
+### Endpoints

 ```json